-Tracing global trade openness—the ratio of world exports to world GDP—reveals five distinct eras of globalization since 1870.
-Advancements in transportation deepened international economic integration prior to the outbreak of World War I. The economic dislocation of war and protectionism during the Great Depression led to a reversal of globalization from 1914–45.
+Tracing global trade openness—the ratio of world imports and exports to world GDP—reveals five distinct eras of globalization since 1870.
+Advancements in transportation deepened international economic integration prior to the outbreak of World War I. The economic dislocation of war and protectionism during the Great Depression led to a reversal of globalization from 1914 to 1945.